 And while Batman himself could’ve been a little less… snippy when re-introducing himself to Clayface, there’s really no excuse for lines like this.

 Not justice.
 Not even revenge.
-It’s all about what he’s allowed to do.
+It’s all about what he’s free to do.

 And when Batman insists there are still options?
 Even Ethan knows (believes?) that there’s no way the probation board’s letting him off the hook now.
 There’s only one thing left to do: eliminate witnesses.

 But unlike a certain fellow from a certain Game of the Year, this Clayface actually learns from experience.
 When the freeze grenades come out again?
-All he has to do is harden his body to brick before they can sink in.
+All he has to do is harden his body to brick, and they bounce right off.

 So yeah, Bruce is pretty much fucked.
 But seconds before he gets a Robespierre Special, Laughing Boy decides to open his big mouth again: